The Sometimes Missing ‘F’ Word: Fauna, Flora, and Funga

 We were thrilled to welcome Peter Buchanan from Manaaki Whenua, Landcare Research as the guest speaker for this season’s Tiritiri Matangi Talk.
 His engaging presentation, “The Sometimes Missing ‘F’ Word: Fauna, Flora, and Funga,” opened our eyes to the often-overlooked world of fungi and its essential role in our ecosystems.
 Around 80 people gathered to hear Peter’s fascinating insights, making it one of our most well-attended and thought-provoking talks to date.

-Peter opened with a surprising revelation: the largest biological kingdom on Earth isn’t flora or fauna—it’s fungi.
+Peter opened with a surprising revelation: there are three (not 2) large biological kingdoms of multicellular life on Earth.
 In biology, a kingdom is one of the highest levels of classification, grouping together all forms of life with shared fundamental traits.
-Fauna (animals) ranks first, funga (fungi) second, and flora (plants) comes in third, challenging the way many of us think about the natural world and its major players.
+Fauna (animals) ranks first in number of species due to the insects, funga (fungi) are second, and flora (plants) comes in third, challenging the way many of us think about the natural world and its major players.
 He explained that fungi are so abundant and ecologically important that, in April 2024, National Geographic officially adopted the term “funga,” giving fungi equal footing with flora and fauna in biodiversity conversations.

 He went on to explain the powerful role of symbiotic fungi, particularly in native forests of beech, mānuka, and kānuka.
-These fungi form mutually beneficial partnerships with plants, helping them absorb water and nutrients through vast underground networks called mycelium.
-The fungi, in turn, feed on carbohydrates provided by the plants or from decomposing leaves.
+These fungi form mutually beneficial partnerships with plant roots, helping them absorb water and nutrients through vast underground networks called mycelium.
+The fungi, in turn, feed on carbohydrates provided by the plants.
 These thread-like fungal cells, called hyphae, spread out through the soil, massively increasing the area that plant roots can access, making the forest floor a complex web of interdependence and nutrient exchange.

 He reminded us that the mushroom we see above ground is just the fruiting body, its purpose is to produce and release spores, much like a tree flowering to make seeds.
-The majority of fungus lives below the surface as mycelium, working constantly to break down organic material and sustain forest health.
+The majority of a fungus lives below the surface (eg, of soil or wood) as mycelium, working constantly to feed on and hence break down organic material – and thus sustain forest health.

-In contrast, saprobic fungi play a vital role in decomposing organic material and cycling nutrients back into the forest.
-However, Peter cautioned that artificially adding mulch to forest environments can disrupt these natural cycles, as mulch may attract non-native fungal species and change the native balance.
+In contrast, saprobic fungi play a vital role in decomposing dead organic material and cycling nutrients back into the forest.
+However, Peter cautioned that artificially adding machine-chopped mulch to forest environments can disrupt these natural cycles, as such mulch may attract non-native fungal species and change the native balance.

-A highlight of Peter’s talk was a remarkable photograph he took during the 2025 New Zealand Fungal Foray at Rotokare, near Eltham.
-It featured a gigantic Ganoderma bracket fungus, 82 cm wide and 45 cm thick, estimated to be around 30 years old.
-Even after decades of research, Peter admitted he’d never seen one so large.
-The discovery was a vivid reminder of how quietly and powerfully fungi shape our landscapes over time.
+A highlight of Peter’s talk was a remarkable photograph a journalist took during the 2025 New Zealand Fungal Foray at Rotokare, near Eltham.
+It featured a gigantic Ganoderma bracket fungus, 82 x 45 cm,, estimated to be around 30 years old.
+Even after decades of research, Peter admitted he’d never seen one so large, and the same tree stump had three other brackets of similar size.
+The discovery was a vivid reminder of how quietly and powerfully fungi shape our landscapes over time, and why most fungi don’t fit the description of ‘microorganisms’.

 Peter highlighted the astonishing fungal diversity in Aotearoa.
 For every one species of vascular plant, there may be up to six fungal species, meaning there are likely tens of thousands of fungi in New Zealand, many yet to be formally described.